mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 #### Divergence as a clue

 Actually, we want this phase to be quiet: people should not agree yet about what to write on sticky notes.
-The facilitator should make sure that there is plenty of markers and stickies so that everybody can write their own interpretation of the flow independently, without influencing each other too much.
+The facilitator should make sure that there is plenty of markers and stickies so that everybody can write their interpretation of the flow independently, without influencing each other too much.

 As a result, we'll end up with a lot of _duplicated_ sticky notes, or _apparently duplicated_ ones.